geozwaan/Erosion/README.md

 - p4est 2.2.0

+See also the detailed.log file in folder /ASPECT_log

 In order to install ASPECT together with FastScape:

 - Create a build directory for fastscape and compile it with an added flag for creating a shared library.